 When it comes to selecting wedding favors to send your guests home with at the end of the night, the ideal choice is both memorable and practical (read: no more useless tchotchkes that'll get tossed shortly after the wedding).
 Edible wedding favors are always a solid option, whether they're enjoyed as a late-night snack or a hangover cure the morning after.
-And we're not talking about a slice of cake or fancy sugar cookies — instead try a thoughtful food pairing that your guests will be raving about long after the big day.
+And we're not talking about a slice of cake or fancy sugar cookies!
+Instead, try a thoughtful food pairing that your guests will be raving about long after the big day.

-Coffee and Donuts (above)
+Coffee and Doughnuts (above)

 Baguettes and Olive Oil